 - We have a wide range of nationalities and age groups represented at the School, creating a truly cosmopolitan environment.

-- We are a small, friendly institution with a supportive atmosphere.
+- We provide a friendly and supportive learning atmosphere.

 - We are situated in the heart of Kent, just 50 minutes from London and convenient for continental Europe.